P4 Programming Language

 In this case a P4 program can be used to define the packet header parsing and modifications required for INT.
 The monitoring function allows the operator to capture and to describe transient issues caused by performance bottlenecks, network failures or configuration errors at line-rate, when precise control over the types of traffic and types of events is required.

-The devices complete the existing product range on the market and meet business-critical requirements demanding highest levels of reliability, flexibility, security, and performance.
+The devices complete the existing product range on the market and meet business-critical requirements demanding the highest level of reliability, flexibility, security, and performance.

 Software

-The Tofino™ P4-programmable Ethernet switch ASIC technology was acquired by Intel from Barefoot Networks in 2019 to help boost the advancement of user-centric solutions in times of growing demand for bandwidth and data availability.
+APS Networks uses the P4-programmable ASICs to help boost the advancement of user-centric solutions in times of growing, mission-critical demand for bandwidth and data availability.

 You will find all documentation in their GitHub Repository.
 Read a recent blog post on this major milestone by Sunil Ahluwalia from the Open Networking Foundation (ONF) here.